Standard asteroid physical characteristics: Mass

-Such estimates can be indicated as approximate by use of a tilde "~".
-Besides these "guesstimates", masses can be obtained for the larger asteroids by solving for the perturbations they cause in each other's orbits, or when the asteroid has an orbiting companion of known orbital radius.
-The masses of the largest asteroids 1 Ceres, 2 Pallas, and 4 Vesta can also be obtained from perturbations of Mars.
+Besides these estimations, masses can be obtained for the larger asteroids by solving for the perturbations they cause in each other's orbits, or when the asteroid has an orbiting companion of known orbital radius.
+The masses of the largest asteroids 2 Pallas, and 4 Vesta can also be obtained from perturbations of Mars.

 While these perturbations are tiny, they can be accurately measured from radar ranging data from the Earth to spacecraft on the surface of Mars, such as the Viking landers.

 Density

 Apart from a few asteroids whose densities have been investigated, one has to resort to enlightened guesswork.
 See Carry for a summary.